DevManSam777/puppeteer-pinger/README.md

 1. Runs on Render as a Docker web service
 2. At your configured interval (default 10 minutes), launches Puppeteer browser
-3. Visits each app URL (including itself!)
+3. Visits each app URL (including itself)
 4. These are real external requests that keep apps active

 ## Setup